UniverseSquared/osdev/README.md

-The built `kernel.elf` can then be booted using a multiboot-compliant bootloader such as [GRUB](https://www.gnu.org/software/grub/), or under QEMU using the command `make run` or `make-kvm` to enable KVM and use your host CPU for the VM.
+The built `kernel.elf` can then be booted using a multiboot-compliant bootloader such as [GRUB](https://www.gnu.org/software/grub/), or under QEMU using the command `make run` or `make run-kvm` to enable KVM and use your host CPU for the VM.